DPM97/mydrive/README.md

 - Folder uploading

 ## Enviornment variables
+- CORS_ORIGINS: A comma delimited string of cors origins that you want to permit (ie. the uri of your frontend app)
 - MAX_MEMORY: Optional, integer representing the max buffer size for file uploads.
 The deafult is 32MiB.
 - SESSION_SECRET: Any session secret.
 - WHITELIST: A comma delimited string of emails if you only want certain people to make accounts.